Beating Fabry-P\'erot interference pattern in a magnonic scattering junction in the graphene quantum Hall ferromagnet: Experimental relevance

-In the main text, we have focused on normal incidence mainly for illustration reasons and because of its experimental relevance.
-In the Supplementary material, we present a setup which allows to generate magnons at normal incidence.
+Here, we have focused on normal incidence mainly for illustration reasons and because of its experimental relevance.
+Indeed the setup sketched in Fig. \ref{fig:normal_incidence} shows lateral ohmic contacts on the lower and upper edge.
+They may in principle allow one to filter magnons and thus to effectively collimate them to normal incidence.